uadmin/uadmin-docs/_build/html/_sources/dapi/post_query_functions.rst.txt

 -------------------------
 `Back To Top`_

 APIPostQueryDelete controls the data API's post query for delete commands.
+By default, APIPostQueryDelete returns **false**.

 Type: